tiffzny/tiffzny.github.io/_pages/about.md

 ---

 I'm Tiffany, excited about sharing the world of astronomy or math or science with you.
+<b>I'm the (new!)
+Astronomy Technician for the [Burke-Gaffney Observatory](https://www.ap.smu.ca/pr/bgo) at Saint Mary's University in Halifax, NS.</b>

-Here's some of the really neat positions I've held recently:
+Here's some of the neat positions I've held in the recent past:
 * Virtual Planetarium Show Presenter at [Astronomy in Action](https://www.astronomyinaction.com/)
 * Physics Lab Instructor at Saint Mary's University
 * Astronomy Instructor at Washtenaw Community College